cmichi/gtfs-visualizations/README.md

 	./output/ulm/data.lines

 	./output/ulm/maxmin.lines
-	# containing the maximum and minimum of trips on a line
+	# containing the maximum and minimum count of trips on a shape

-	./output/ulm/output.svg
+	# in this GTFS feed

 Download [Processing 2.0](https://processing.org/download/).
 Then  open the sketch `./processing/processing.pde` within Processing.
+Execute it and a file `./output/ulm/out.png` will be generated.

+## Adaption to your city

-Change the line `String city = "ulm";` to the city and execute the sketch.
-This will generate a file `./output/ulm/out.png`.
+Change the line `String city = "ulm";` within `./processing/processing.pde` to the city you want to display, e.g. `String city = "san-diego";`.

-# SVG Output

-Works.
-Shapes are not simplified.
-SVGs might get (very) big.
+Make sure `./gtfs/san-diego/` exists.
+Also make sure there is a shape file (`./gtfs/san-diego/shapes.txt`) available!

+If you the execute the Processing sketch a file `./output/san-diego/out.png` will be generated.

+## Generating another image resolution

+Within `./render.js` change

+	var render_area = {width: 600, height: 600};

+Within `./processing/processing.pde` change

+	size(700, 700);

 # License